The 10-day Gujarat Itinerary takes you to historical walks in Vadodara, Bhuj, and Ahmedabad.

 Mahakali Mata Mandir

-At 9:30 am, already climbing up the stairs to the temple with a small crowds.
+At 9:30 am, already climbing up the stairs to the temple with a small crowd.
 The temple hosts the goddess Kalika.
 It is about 5 kilometers from the bus stop Pavangdh.
 Hop on shared transport with the pilgrims that goes to the Pavagad Fort’s Entry point.

 Upon your return to the Pavangdh bus stop, enjoy a cup of chai at the food stall and some snacks.